 The Raw K9 Difference

-The best meats for dogs are those that have been naturally raised, in the pasture, and slaughtered humanely.
+The best meats for dogs are those that have been naturally raised in a pasture and slaughtered humanely.
 All of the beef used to create our natural, hormone-, antibiotic-, preservative- and GMO-free dog food is 100% pasture-raised, grass-fed, and humanely harvested in the United States.
 We believe in only selling our customers products that we would be happy to feed our own pets.
-Your dog deserves the best — your dog deserves Raw K9 Shop our products now and experience the Raw K9 difference for yourself.
+Shop our products now and experience the Raw K9 difference for yourself.
 Your best friend will thank you.